Posted on 8 Comments

 Hair Growth

 Customers report new hair growth as soon as 1 month of using shampoo soap bars exclusively and consistently.
+Consistent use is considered to be washing daily or every other day.

 Body & Texture